MicrosoftDocs/appcenter-docs/docs/distribution/testers/testing-android.md

 ![App Details View in the  App](images/a-appdetails-app.png)

 > [!TIP]
-> Located on the top-right of the screen, you can use the search bar to quickly find your desired app.
+> Located on the top-right of the screen, you can use the search bar to quickly find your app.

 ## Troubleshooting